 The area’s seven wineries and two cideries recruit locals and visitors to stomp grapes and help pick the season’s apples… and the events usually include plenty of tastings.

 View fall foliage

 Canopies of colorful trees make biking or walking along the river or through North Fargo and Downtown Fargo neighborhoods a mesmerizing spectacle.
-For a full immersion in fall colors, head just outside the city to Buffalo River State Park for a hike through the foliage.
+For full immersion in fall colors, head just outside the city to Buffalo River State Park for a hike through the foliage.